VERSO-UVM/IBM-Granite-Hackathon/office-hours.md

 BJ Hargrave and supporting mentors will be available during sprint week to answer technical questions on Granite, agent workflows, open-source contribution strategy, and project scoping.

 This is a fantastic opportunity to get expert guidance directly from IBM — take advantage of it!
-Will will be using [GitHub Discussions](https://github.com/VERSO-UVM/IBM-Granite-Hackathon/discussions/categories/office-hours) under the Office Hours category to ask questions during virtual session.
+We will be using [GitHub Discussions](https://github.com/VERSO-UVM/IBM-Granite-Hackathon/discussions/categories/office-hours) under the Office Hours category to ask questions during virtual session.

 ---